jackdoe/programming-for-kids/week-024.md

         scanf("%d %d", &row, &column);

         // modify the display board depending if ship is
-        // found in the hidden board or not.s if (hidden[row][column] == 1) {
+        // found in the hidden board or not. if (hidden[row][column] == 1) {
             display[row][column] = 1;
         } else {